Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-schema-registry/README.md

 - _producer_

-   The `producer.properties` configuration file adds the settings required to communicate with the Schema Registry:
+   Extension of the `producer.properties` configuration file with the settings required to communicate with the Schema Registry:

     ```yaml
-    ..
+    ...
     # JSON deserializer with support for the Schema Registry
     value.serializer=io.confluent.kafka.serializers.json.KafkaJsonSchemaSerializer
     # Schema Registry URL